Detention and deportation of Uyghurs by Thailand: Initial detention and 2015 deportations

 On 13 March 2014, Thai police raided a human-smuggling camp in the jungles of Songkhla province, near the Malaysian border, and detained around 220 refugees.
 They initially claimed to be Turkish, but were suspected and later found to be Uyghurs attempting to enter Malaysia, where they expected to secure Turkish travel documents for onward travel to Turkey.
 Earlier, 112 suspected Uyghurs had been detained in Sa Kaeo province near the Cambodian border.
 Further arrests in Songkhla, later in March, brought the total number of detainees up to over 400.

 Thai officials liaised with the UNHCR as well as Turkish and Chinese consular officials to determine the proper course of action, but while Turkey signified that it would accept the refugees as its citizens, Chinese officials insisted that they be sent back to China—an option warned against by rights groups, saying that they faced harsh treatment and punishment if returned.
 In November, Turkish foreign minister Mevlut Cavusoglu asked Thailand to send the refugees to Turkey, prompting a sharp rebuke from the Chinese foreign ministry.
 Amid the dispute between Turkey and China, the refugees continued to be held in detention by Thailand, with women and children housed in shelters while the men and older boys were interred in facilities known as immigration detention centers (IDCs).
 By November, over a hundred of the women and children had escaped; some were recaptured, while some eventually reached Turkey.

 By May 2015, almost 400 Uyghurs remained in Thai custody.
 Then in June, 173 detainees, mostly women and children, were suddenly revealed to have been sent to Turkey, arriving on a 30 June flight.
 Shortly after, however, 109 detainees were deported to China on 8 July, drawing condemnation from Turkey, the United States, and the UNHCR.
 Protesters attacked the Thai consulate in Istanbul.
 According to analysis by The New York Times, the actual figure may have been as high as 150, and up to 306 had initially been planned for deportation.

 The Chinese government alleged that the deported Uyghurs were on their way to fight in the Middle East and that some had been implicated in terrorist activities in China.

 The following month, a terrorist bombing at the Erawan Shrine in Bangkok on 17 August killed 20 and injured 125.
 Two Uyghur suspects were arrested, prompting speculation that the attack was in retribution for the deportations.
-The Thai government, however, has played down the connection, and the court case has since progressed very slowly.
+The Thai government, however, has played down the connection, and the court case has progressed very slowly.
+The suspects were sentenced to death in June 2026 by a Thai court in Bangkok.